ptomato/ptomato.github.com/science/_posts/2011-03-01-plamonic-quarter-wave-plate.md

 title: Plasmonic quarter-wave plate
 image: poincare.png
 ---
-The suprising phenomenon that a subwavelength slit in a metal film can act as a quarter-wave plate was an accidental discovery.
+The suprising phenomenon that a subwavelength slit in a metal film can act as a quarter-wave plate was an accidental discovery by my co-worker Nikolay Kuzmin.
 I researched this phenomenon and developed an intuitive model explaining it.